noderod/DARLMID/README.md

 ## Deployment

 All commands start within the root directory for this repository.
+Unless mentioned in this README, all *reinforcement_learning* python scripts can show the meaning of all flags when flag *--help* is used.

 1. Generate the necessary matrices and data